Why get a BSN degree through Nightingale’s BDN program?

 - Teamwork and Collaboration

-If you’re an aspiring nurse, getting a BSN degree can open up many important doors for you.
+If you’re an aspiring nurse, getting a BSN degree through the BDN Program can open up many important doors for you.
 Many people believe that nurses only work in hospital environments, but there are many other options for those that want to fast-track their way up the nursing ladder.
-With a BSN degree, many opportunities arise.
+With a BSN degree, many more opportunities in different fields arise.

 These options include: